-Prior to this transaction, MTN South Africa had a barter arrangement with another mobile network operator, where they each co-located on each other's towers on a noncash basis.
+Prior to this transaction, MTN South Africa had a barter arrangement with another mobile network operator, where they each co-located on each other's towers on a non-cash basis.
 As the tower spaces that are exchanged are similar in nature, MTN South Africa had previously assessed that this barter arrangement lacks commercial substance and, therefore, is not required to be accounted for.

 Subsequent to the transaction with IHS Group, MTN South Africa has retained the pre-existing barter arrangement with another mobile network operator.
 MTN South Africa received a reduced upfront purchase price for the tower infrastructure and thereby, in substance, prepaid for the lease of these barter spaces.
-Control of the barter spaces has transferred to IHS Group as MTN South Africa is not allowed to utilise the barter spaces for its own benefit or lease these spaces to any party other than the specified mobile network operator cancel the barter arrangement.
+Control of the barter spaces has transferred to IHS Group as MTN South Africa is not allowed to utilise the barter spaces for its own benefit or lease these spaces to any party other than the specified mobile network operator and the use of the tower spaces remains with IHS should the mobile network operator cancel the barter arrangement.
 MTN South Africa has therefore accounted for these barter spaces as part of the sale and leaseback arrangement.
-Results overview Results presentation